-2. The State shall protect the family welfare.
-The rights of mothers and children shall be protected by law.
+2. The rights of mothers and children shall be protected by law.

 Article 31.
 Procedural Rights

 1. Every person has the right to apply to the court to defend his/her rights.
 The right to fair and timely trial shall be ensured.